 Stainless steel grate, trimmed to fit over the hole in the bottom of the brake drum forge.
 Here you can also see the thumb screw that is holding the brake drum in position on the steel angles.
 There is one other thumb screw on the opposing side, I coated them lightly with high-temp grease prior to installation.

 6" length of pipe threaded horizontally into the T-fitting.
 5" length of pipe threaded vertically below the T-fitting.
 Cap threaded onto the very bottom.
 The cap can be removed to clean out ashes that fall down from the forge.
 I put a thin film of high temp grease on the threads of the cap; it should not be threaded on tightly.

-After using the forge a couple times, I made some improvements including: 1.
+I spent another $20 on: 1.
 Chimney which will also serve as a windbreak.
 It is a two part chimney, so I can adjust the height of the opening at the front of the forge.
 2. Tool rail bolted to front 3.
 Notch added to the front of the brake drum to allow stock to be entered more horizontally into the forge.
 4. I riveted sheet metal over the open parts of the top of the forge stand.